mraysmit/restmonkey/docs/README.md

 ## JUnit 5 Integration

-TinyRest ships with an embedded JUnit 5 extension to boot and tear down the server per test class and inject the base URL.
+RESTMonkey ships with an embedded JUnit 5 extension to boot and tear down the server per test class and inject the base URL.

 ### Example test